quicwg/base-drafts/draft-ietf-quic-recovery.md

 When an ACK frame is received that establishes loss of all in-flight packets sent over a long enough period of time, the network is considered to be experiencing persistent congestion.

+A sender declares persistent congestion on receiving an acknowledgement that:

+-

-Commonly, this can be established by consecutive PTOs, but since the PTO timer is reset when a new ack-eliciting packet is sent, an explicit duration must be used to account for those cases where PTOs do not occur or are substantially delayed.
-The rationale for this threshold is to enable a sender to use initial PTOs for aggressive probing, as TCP does with Tail Loss Probe (TLP; see {{RACK}}), before establishing persistent congestion, as TCP does with a Retransmission Timeout (RTO; see
+While this can be established by consecutive PTOs, but since the PTO timer is reset when a new ack-eliciting packet is sent, an explicit duration must be used to account for those cases where PTOs do not occur or are substantially delayed.

-{{?RFC5681}}).
+The rationale for this threshold is to enable a sender to use initial PTOs for aggressive probing, as TCP does with Tail Loss Probe (TLP; see {{RACK}}), before establishing persistent congestion, as TCP does with a Retransmission Timeout (RTO; see {{?RFC5681}}).

 The RECOMMENDED value for kPersistentCongestionThreshold is 3, which is approximately equivalent to two TLPs before an RTO in TCP.

 The persistent congestion period SHOULD NOT start until there is at least one RTT sample.
 Prior to an RTT sample, the duration cannot be